martschm/martschm.github.io/index.md

 ---
 ## [VIX Modeling (Python)](/ubs_quant_assignment)

-The problem statement for this task comes from [UBS](https://en.wikipedia.org/wiki/UBS) and is part of an assignment for quantitative analysts.
+The problem statement for this project comes from [UBS](https://en.wikipedia.org/wiki/UBS) and is part of an assignment for quantitative analysts.
 In a nutshell, the goal was to build a simple prediction model for [VIX](https://en.wikipedia.org/wiki/VIX) (volatility index) using predefined indices (e.g. SP500, NASDAQ, CPI).

 ---